j-ylau/slomarket/README.md

 ## Deploying

-To deploy slomarket, please follow the steps:
+To deploy SLOMarket, please follow the steps:

 1. run:
 ```bash